valentin-dlack/livechat-obs/README.md

 # Livechat OBS

-Livechat OBS is a professional real-time chat overlay solution for OBS, seamlessly integrating Discord messages into your streams.
+Livechat OBS is a real-time chat overlay solution for OBS, seamlessly integrating Discord messages into your streams.
 Inspired by Cacabox's Livechat ([demo](https://www.youtube.com/watch?v=Qs4zvCv1Ir8)), it provides a modern and customizable way to display chat messages in your broadcasts.

 ## Features